Research Before You Breast Surgery Consultation

-As a Patient we always recommend you do your research thoroughly before embarking on any surgery so we thought we would share with you some of the routes to finding out what you need to know:-
+As a Patient we always recommend you do your research thoroughly before deciding on breast surgery so we thought we would share with you some of the routes to finding out what you need to know:-

 What look am I hoping to achieve?

 What should I ask at my Consultation?

 What is the cost of my breast surgery?

 Generally speaking, you are a suitable Cosmetic Surgery patient if you are in good health, are a non-smoker and are NOT overweight.